August 2010 West Bank shooting attack

 Hamas hailed the attack as "heroic" and promised further attempts to kill "illegal settlers" in the West Bank.
 Hamas supporters in Jabalia publicly celebrated the killings.
 The attack was condemned by the United Nations, Israel and the Palestinian Authority.

 The assailants were arrested by the Palestinian Authority but promptly released after Hamas accused the authority of treason.
 On 8 October, Israel arrested militants connected with the attack in a raid in which two Hamas operatives were killed.

 The attack

 A couple and two additional people hitching a ride were driving on Route 60 close to the settlement of Kiryat Arba.
-Near the entrance of the settlement, Hamas gunman began firing on the vehicle, killing the driver and forcing the car off the road.
-According to witnesses, the attackers then "approached the car" and shot the occupants in their seats at "close range."
+Near the entrance of the settlement, Hamas militants began firing on the vehicle, killing the driver and forcing the car off the road.
+According to witnesses, the attackers then approached the car and shot the occupants in their seats at close range.

-The police believe that gunmen in the Palestinian drive-by shooting opened fire from a vehicle driving alongside the victim's car.
+The police believe that militants in the Palestinian drive-by shooting opened fire from a vehicle driving alongside the victim's car.
 A paramedic with Magen David Adom described the scene to a journalist, saying that he saw "a car that was pierced with dozens of bullets and inside there were four bodies.
 There was absolutely no chance of helping."